Indiana Employment Lawyers

 Lebanon, IN Employment Law Lawyer

-Indianapolis, IN Employment Law Lawyer with 29 years experience
+Indianapolis, IN Employment Law Attorney with 17 years experience

 Gary represents a wide range of clients, including steel manufacturers, automotive suppliers, health-care providers, municipalities, print shops, agribusiness, construction companies, and food producers.
 He has represented and advised clients in over twenty U.S. states and Canada.
 Although Gary’s primary expertise is employment and labor law, many clients seek Gary’s advice on a wide range of legal issues because...